-During the morning of 7 February 2021, a 26.9 Mm3 wedge of rock and ice detached from the north face of Ronti peak, a 5500 m elevation summit in the Uttarakhand Himalaya (Fig 1.).
-This wedge then dropped around 1800 m to the Ronti Gad valley floor, where it continued down-valley towards the Rishiganga and Dhauliganga rivers and transformed into a debris flow (Shugar et al., 2021; Cook et al., 2021).
-The collapse block was composed of approximately 80% bedrock and 20% glacier ice.
-Frictional heat generation calculations suggest that most or almost all of the glacier ice melted during the 3400 m drop from the source to Tapovan hydropower station (Shugar et al., 2021).
-This melting of the ice, combined with major sediment deposition at the confluence of the Ronti Gad and Rishiganga, increased the initial rock-ice avalanche's water content and converted it into a highly-mobile debris flow which left 204 people missing or killed and destroying two hydropower stations.
+During the morning of 7 February 2021, a 26.9 [95% confidence interval 26.5-27.3] Mm wedge of rock and ice detached from the north face of Ronti, a 5500 m peak in the Uttarakhand Himalaya (Fig 1.).
+This wedge then dropped around 1800 m to the

+- 65 Ronti Gad valley floor, where it continued down-valley towards the Rishiganga and Dhauliganga rivers and transformed into a debris flow (Shugar et al., 2021; Cook et al., 2021).
+The collapse block was composed of approximatively 80% bedrock and 20% glacier ice.
+Frictional heat generation calculations suggest that most or almost all of the glacier ice melted during the 3400 m drop from the collapse source to the hydropower stations (Shugar et al., 2021).
+This melting of the ice faction, combined with major sediment deposition at the confluence of the Ronti Gad and Rishiganga, increased the initial rock-ice avalanche's - 70 water content and converted it into a debris flow.
+The resulting debris flow caused further downstream damage, leaving 204 missing or killed and destroying two hydropower stations.